giancarloyona/kaggle-titanic/README.md

 * v0.1.2 -> generated first results
 * v0.1.2.1 -> added the results for the Random Forest Classifier
 * v0.1.2.2 -> added the results for the Gradient Boost Classifier
+* v0.1.2.3 -> added the results for the XGBoost Classifier